ticup/CloudTypes-paper/README.md

       </script>
     </html>

-note: you will also need an http server to serve your file, check out the counter example for a quick complete bootstrap.
+note: you will probably also need an http server to serve your file, check out the counter example for a quick complete bootstrap.
 The examples should be run from the CloudTypes directory:

     node examples/server/counter